graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/directives.md

 }
 ```

-Then register it withing your schema.
+Then register an instance of this class within your schema.

 ```csharp
 public class MySchema : Schema